 - Talk to your doctor about your bone health.
 Go over your risk factors with your doctor and ask if you should get a bone density test.
 If you need it, your doctor can order medicine to help prevent bone loss and reduce your chances of breaking a bone.

 - Prevent falls.
 Falling down can cause a bone to break, especially in someone with osteoporosis.
 But most falls can be prevented.
 Check your home for dangers like loose rugs and poor lighting.
-Have your vision checked.
+Have your vision checked regularly.
 Increase your balance and strength by walking every day and taking classes like Tai Chi, yoga, or dancing.

 The National Institutes of Health (NIH) conducts research studies all over the country in which people take part as volunteers.
 These studies help uncover new risk factors and treatments for osteoporosis and other diseases.